I am America's real anchor man, Rush Limboy and the Excellence in Broadcasting Network.

 And what do they think of it?

-IEDs going off every day, massive death, U.S. soldiers killing and getting killed.
+U.S. soldiers killing and getting killed.

-So when they picture it, I'm sure that i if they thought that they had to go, that they would be petrified, just petrified.
+So when they picture it, I'm sure that if they thought that they had to go, that they would be petrified, just petrified.

-And to hear you describe it sound like you just got back from Kiakuk.
+And to hear you describe it, sound like you just got back from Kiakuk.

-You know, it was it was no big deal, but you don't even want to talk about it.
+It was no big deal, but you don't even want to talk about it.

-But I'm telling you, most Americans uh you know, they have pictures of the P World War II movies and here come the returning veterans and everybody's in town to greet 'em and their wives or the girlfriends, they're hugging them in their tears and so forth.
+But I'm telling you, most Americans, you know, they have pictures of the World War II movies, and here come the returning veterans, and everybody's in town to greet them, and their wives and their girlfriends.

-You just hey, it's just the way life is for you.
+You just, hey, it's just the way life is for you.

-You just got back and you I'm just amazed by that's why I think you people are a different breed.
+That's why I think you people are a different breed.

 Absolutely.